g-overtn/python-encryption/README.md

 Atbash Cipher
     - Another simple cipher algorithm, which reverses the alphabet so that the first letter maps onto the last letter.
     For example, "abc" would be mapped onto "zyx".

+Diffie-Hellman key exchange
+    - A mathematical method of generating a symmetric crytpographic key over a public channel.
+    Each party first agree on two public parameters, p (which is a prime modulus) and g (which is a primitive rood modulo p), and each choose their secret key values.
+    The first party sends the second party: A = g^(private_key) mod p.
+The second party sends the first party: B = g^(private_key) mod p.
+    Then, each party computes s = recieved_value^(private_key) mod p.
+If everything is correct, both parties have the same shared secret.